Care-Less/ExAd/README.md

  Upload of ExAd Created by an unknown previous coder

 # Disclaimer
-This is not made by me, this is purely a reupload as the exile forums are no longer with us.
+This is not made by me, this is purely a re-upload as the exile forums are no longer with us.

 # Instalation Instructions: